osullivan23/Portfolio/README.md

-# Portfolio
+# Charlie O'Sullivan Portfolio
-A showcase of my personal skills and projects relevant to my career as a Data Analyst
+A showcase of personal skills and projects relevant to my career as a Data Analyst

+# About Me

+# Projects

+# Skills and Achievements

+# Certifications